-SIR,

-Though you escape my lifting up of your latch by removing, you cannot my Letters; yet of this Letter I do not much accuse my self, for I serve your Commandment in it, for it is only to convey to you this.

-this paper opposed to those, with which you trusted me.
-It is (I cannot say the waightyest, but truly ) the saddest lucubration and nights passage that ever I had.
-For it exercised those hours, which with extreme danger of her, whom I should hardly have abstained from recompensing for her company in this world, with accompanying her out of it, encreased my poor family with a fon.
-Though her anguish, and my fears, and hopes, feem divers and wild distractions from this small businesse of your papers, yet because they all narrowed themselves, and met in Via regia, which is the confideration of our selves, and God, I thought it time not unfit for this dispatch.
+Though you escape my lifting up of your latch by removing, you cannot my Letters; yet of this Letter I do not much accuse my self, for I serve your Commandment in it, for it is only to convey to you this this paper opposed to those, with which you trusted me.
+It is (I cannot say the waightyest, but truly) the saddest lucubration and nights passage that ever I had.
+For it exercifed those hours, which, with extreme danger of her, whom I should hardly have abstained from recompensing for her company in this world, with accompanying her out of it, encreased my poor family with a son.
+Though her anguish, and my fears, and hopes, seem divers and wild distractions from this small businesse of your papers, yet because they all narrowed themselves, and met in Via regia, which is the consideration of our selves, and God, I thought it time not unfit for this dispatch.
 Thus much more then needed I have told you, whilest my fire was lighting at Tricombs 10a clock.

 Yours ever intirely

-Minion op the same as J. Donne.
+J. Donne,